wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.docx.md

 :::
 :::

 :::

 # Example: Lizard Presence on Islands

 Based on the example from Polis et al. (1998), we'll model the presence/absence of lizards (*Uta*) on islands in the Gulf of California based on perimeter/area ratio.

-:::{.panel}
+::: {.panel column="screen"}

 ::: {.cell}